 6. SANIFLO SaniAccess 3 Upflush Macerator Pump + Elongated Toilet Kit

 Another good option for a high-quality upflush toilet is the Saniflo SaniAccess 3.
 You will be surprised at how easy it is to install this in any bathroom.
-Some former customers were really pleased by this.
+Some former customers were really pleased about this.

 At the same time, the shape of the bowl is meant to ensure a high comfort level for the user.
 What is more, this is a toilet that maintains good hygiene, due to the powerful flush, while keeping the water consumption under control – as it uses 1.6 gallons per flush.

-Aside from toilet waste, the SaniAccess 3 is created to dispose of gray water from other sanitary fixtures such as showers, bathtubs, sinks, and urinals.
+Aside from toilet waste, SaniAccess 3 is created to dispose of gray water from other sanitary fixtures such as showers, bathtubs, sinks, and urinals.
 Nevertheless, if you’re thinking of including a shower into your small bathroom, bear in mind that a base is mandatory.

 The waste is disposed of through two 2-inch inlets that can be located on either side of the housing.
 Plus, there is a non-return valve included on the discharge elbow, deterring backflow to the unit.